Westwood, Los Angeles: Government and infrastructure

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Westwood.

 In 2018, Westwood stakeholders voted to subdivide the area into two official neighborhood council districts.
 Since then the North Westwood Neighborhood Council has represented UCLA, Westwood Village, the North Westwood Village, and Persian Square areas, while the Westwood Neighborhood Council has continued to represent the surrounding residential areas.

 Police

 The Los Angeles Police Department operates the West Los Angeles Community Police Station at 1663 Butler Avenue, which serves the community.
 Law enforcement for the UCLA campus is the responsibility of the UCLA Police Department, a division of the independent, statewide University of California Police Department.
 As a state police agency, the UCLA PD has full law enforcement powers on and off campus.

 Fire and EMS

 Fire and emergency medical services are provided by the Los Angeles Fire Department.
 UCLA Emergency Medical Services, a division of the UCLA Police Department, operates a Basic Life Support ambulance for the UCLA campus and supports LAFD on medical aid calls in the surrounding community.
 UCLA also maintains a small fire suppression apparatus staffed by campus fire marshals that responds to university-owned properties and helps the outside community when requested to by LAFD.

+Transportation

+As part of Section 3 of the Metro D Line Extension, the brand new Westwood/UCLA station, located at the intersection of Wilshire and Westwood Boulevards, is planned to open in 2027.